 Let's just start with the BEST one, and that's this hidden gem, which offers a truly unforgettable experience!
 Did you know there are ringtails, giant tortoises, emus, and kinkajous in Utah Valley??
 At Wild Wonders, you can see those exotic animals and many other wild animals.

-When we visited, we got to feed two raccoons, go inside fox cages and play with them, hold a skunk, and pet a snake!
+When we visited, we fed two raccoons, went inside fox cages and played with them, held a skunk, and pet a snake!
 We also fed a kinkajou (a cute little furry critter with huge eyes) as it perched on our shoulders and wrapped its tail around our heads.
 Wild Wonders has site visits (by appointment only), but they also come out to where you are, whether it's for a party or for educational purposes.

 This adorable barn at Thanksgiving Point is such a fun place to take kids!
 They will love petting the goats, cows, ponies, sheep, and pigs!
 Farm Country has frequent events that make interacting with the animals even more fun.
 You can milk cows, ride ponies, and go on a horse-led wagon ride!